 If you do not hold a master’s degree.
 You can complete the master of arts in special education while taking courses to fulfill the license requirements.
 You must meet all criteria for a master’s and be accepted through the Department of Special Education and our Graduate School.
 Completion of the courses below do not guarantee the granting of the master’s degree, unless you have been accepted into the master’s degree program.

-Contact Beth Hawke, graduate advisor, to discuss which pathway is right for you.
+Contact Casey Schultz, graduate advisor, to discuss which pathway is right for you.

 - The completion of, or working toward, a master’s degree.
 Master’s degree must be completed at the time of application for this license.